Closing the category of finitely presented functors under images made constructive: Introduction

 We use the notation $\alpha \cdot \beta: A \rightarrow C$ for the composition of morphisms $\alpha: A \rightarrow B$ and $\beta: B \rightarrow C$, since then, composition of morphisms between direct sums simply becomes matrix multiplication.

 Given two subobjects $U,V \hookrightarrow W$ in an abelian category, we use the simplified notation $\frac{U}{V}$ in order to denote the subquotient $\frac{U+V}{V} \simeq \frac{U}{U \cap V}$ of $W$.
-We also occasionaly use the standard abbreviations epis, monos, isos for epimorphisms, monomorphisms, and isomorphisms, respectively.
+We also occasionally use the standard abbreviations epis, monos, isos for epimorphisms, monomorphisms, and isomorphisms, respectively.
+A mono that arises as the kernel of some morphism in a pointed category is called a normal mono.

 A universal epi-mono factorization is an essentially unique factorization of a morphism into an epi followed by a mono.
-For brevity we also refer to such a factorization as an epi-mono factorization. \end{convention}
+For brevity we also refer to such a factorization as an epi-mono factorization.

+Throughout the paper, a functor between two additive categories is always meant to be an additive functor.